-Fund financial statements - GASB Codification Section 1800.142, Fund Balance Reporting and Governmental Fund Type Definitions, defines the different types of fund balances that a governmental entity must use for financial reporting purposes.
+Fund financial statements - GASB Codification Section 1800.165, Fund Balance Reporting, defines the different types of fund balances that a governmental entity must use for financial reporting purposes.
 GASB requires the fund balance amounts to be reported within one of the following fund balance categories:

-- Non-spendable fund balance associated with inventories, prepaid expenses, long-term loans, notes receivable, and property held for resale (unless the proceeds are restricted, committed, or assigned). - Restricted fund balance that can be spent only for the specific purposes stipulated by the constitution, external resource providers, or through enabling legislation.
+- Non-spendable fund balance associated with inventories, prepaid expenses, long-term loans, notes receivable, and property held for resale (unless the proceeds are restricted, committed, or assigned). - Restricted fund balance that can be spent only for the specific purposes stipulated by the constitution, external resource providers, or through enabling legislation. - Committed fund balance that can be used only for the specific purposes determined by a formal action of the School's Board of Governance. - Assigned fund balance that is intended to be used by the School's management for specific purposes but does not meet the criteria to be classified as restricted or committed. - Unassigned fund balance that is the residual amount for the School's general fund and includes all spendable amounts not contained in the other classifications.